Answer Keys

 43 E. “Hoping so” is a clear reference to the last part of the previous paragraph.

-44 F. The beginning of next paragraph uses pronoun “they” to refer to the waves, mentioned at the end of this paragraph.
+44 F. The beginning of the next paragraph uses the pronoun “they” to refer to the waves, mentioned at the end of this paragraph.

 45 В. “That condition” is clearly described in the previous paragraph.
 The beginning of the next paragraph states that “all was well in that regard”, referring to the food supply that the electrician checked.

-46 D. The paragraph names what were inside the container mentioned in the previous paragraph.
+46 D. The paragraph names what was inside the container mentioned in the previous paragraph.
 The beginning of the next paragraph refers to the sailors that make the sea navigation possible.

 PART 8